TianYu-00/DST-WhereIsIt/README.md

 The mod also features fully customizable hotkeys that can be changed at any time during gameplay.
 All of your settings, including hotkeys and custom entities, are saved persistently between servers, so your preferences carry over seamlessly across different worlds and sessions.

+The mod now supports displaying the spawn location of ruin clockworks.
+A semi-transparent mini sign and a range area will be generated at the centre of the clockwork.
+As long as you place anenemy just outside the range, you can deal damage to the clockwork when it respawns.

 Inspired by [**Where You Are?**](https://steamcommunity.com/sharedfiles/filedetails/?id=2823963520&searchtext=Where+you+are), but mod was coded from scratch.